Calibrations Help Keep ARM Instruments in Tip-Top Shape

 After the campaign, ARM radar data mentors cross-compare the data from the radars and other instruments to calculate final offsets.
 These offsets are applied in a post-processed data set—“b1-level” in ARM parlance, signifying that it has undergone calibrations, corrections, and quality control processes beyond ARM’s standard quality checks and corrections.

-Technical reports on b1-level radar data processing for recent ARM Mobile Facility deployments are available on ARM.gov.
+The technical report on the MOSAiC b1-level radar data processing is available on ARM.gov.

 Help to Lighten the Load